 Whether you have a newly-built website or you’ve been in the online industry for years, you can safeguard your leads, clients, and business if you can stop fraud at the source.
-Sign up for a free FingerprintJS Pro account to see what accurate user identification technology can do for you.
+Start a 30-day trial to see what accurate user identification technology can do for you.

 Signals generated by the use of an ad blocker can improve browser fingerprinting accuracy.
 This novel browser fingerprinting method, while oft-discussed as a theoretical source of entropy, has only just been added to FingerprintJS as of April 2021.

 The FingerprintJS team has uncovered a scheme flooding vulnerability.
 We explain how the exploit works across four major desktop browsers and show why it's a threat to anonymous browsing.